airlexi/Equivariant_ISIC/README.md

 Furthermore, since lots of images are taken through a microscope lense, I have tested microscope augmentation.

-I have also carried out experiments with the exact augmentations of the top-performing team in the competition.
+I have also carried out experiments using the exact same augmentations as the top-performing team in the competition.

 ### Architecture
 Last years challenge was dominated mostly by ensembles of pretrained DenseNets, EfficientNets, ResNets and SeResNexts.
 Experiments were carried out on DenseNet121, DenseNet161 (https://arxiv.org/abs/1608.06993), ResNet50 and Resnet101 (https://arxiv.org/abs/1512.03385), since the other nets include operations which cannot be carried out with the e2cnn-library (e.g. swish-function: output = x * sigmoid(x)).
 I experimented with using meta-data and not using meta-data.